Our Generation Has Ruined Love With These 4 Excuses

 3. ‘Getting married/having a family is too much of a burden.’

 When we date someone without the intention to spend the rest of our lives with them, we never truly love them.
 We just want to be with them in the now, while looking around for a better person.
 When we intend to be with someone for life, we stop comparing them to others and we stop looking for others.
 Someone better may eventually come around, but what’s important is that we weren’t looking for them while with someone else.
 Once we start looking, we don’t have the right intentions when dating – it’s all in selfishness.
 And that ruins love for us.

 When did having a family become a burden instead of a blessing?
 Now you would probably stop reading because I sound like a pro-life pastor speaking to a greying congregation.
 But really, think about it: is having someone to share your life with really a burden?
 I’m not talking about sharing food on a date or the petrol cost on a road trip.
 I’m talking about sharing the joy of looking at the face of a newborn that was created by you and the person you love, as well as the financial struggles of buying a house.

-These acceptable reasons have become so loosely used that our generation has turned them into unacceptable excuses.
+These acceptable reasons have become so loosely used that our generation has turned them into unacceptable excuses and ruined love with these excuses.
 Real relationships are hard to come by, and love is losing its value.
 Look within before jumping into something that should be more than casual.
 Don’t ruin love for the next person.